 The Little Devil’s Troop

 I know even less about this troop but they do have a star as well – the rather devilish-looking baby with his fearsome matriarch mum.
-Their troop is usually found if at all just beyond the Pavilion at the top of Golden Hill Road.
-I suspect they actually wander here from the woods in Jubilee Reservoir a kilometre or so north.
+Their troop is usually found if at all just beyond the pavilion at the top of Golden Hill Road.
+Since the arrival of the mega troop from the Jubilee reservoir north of Monkey Hill they haven’t been seen since late 2017.
+I suppose they must have moved to avoid confrontation with Jubilee troop.

 My very first encounter with Lil Devil

-I have yet to be certain who the α male is in this troop but their matriarchs are unmistakable as there are two and they are likely to be twins and Little Devil like his counterpart, the Little Prince is also very pampered but as they are way out from most of the feeding they do look rather undernourished most of the time.
+I have yet to be certain who the α male is in this troop but their matriarchs are unmistakable as there are two and they are likely to be sisters.

-By pure chance this is the troop I film most frequently as the thought of following a monkey baby stemmed from this troop when I first met baby Baty there last May.
-Led by a rather young alpha male named Cocky and an older female known as Bossy this troop and particularly its babies are often featured in my videos.
+By pure chance this is the troop I film most frequently as the thought of following a monkey baby stemmed from this troop when I first met baby Baty there in May 2016.
+Originally led by a rather young alpha male named Cocky ( who has disappeared in Aug 2018, presumed dead ) and an older female known as Bossy this troop and particularly its babies are often featured in my videos.
 Numbering around 40 to 50 member strong Bossy’s troop could bully other smaller troops and it would often sneak in to fill any vacant slot along Golden Hill Road when Skull Head’s troop isn’t looking.

 To learn more of this troop and its babies , please follow thislink 🙂